Skip to content

 Education

-Mainstream formal education can be challenging for Indigenous families.
-Indigenous families can feel alienated by culturally inappropriate practices.
-For example, the mainstream education system may not recognise child autonomy in the same way as Aboriginal caregivers, nor recognise the cultural competence that Indigenous children bring to school (Walker et al. 2014).
+Mainstream formal education can be challenging for First Nations families.
+First Nations families can feel alienated by culturally inappropriate practices.
+For example, the mainstream education system may not recognise child autonomy in the same way as First Nations caregivers, nor recognise the cultural competence that First Nations children bring to school (Walker et al. 2014).
 Experiences of discrimination, racism and harassment at school can lead to marginalisation and social exclusion (Dudgeon et al. 2014).
 Absenteeism may be used as a protective mechanism against feelings of shame or anxiety.
 Infrequent school attendance can impact on learning, as well as the delivery of prevention programs aiming to support children through behavioural and emotional problems (Walker et al. 2014).
+Creating opportunities for participation, social connection and a sense of belonging can encourage school attendance and address behavioural and emotional problems (Walker et al. 2014).

 Employment